unisteven/scala-learning-project/README.md

     if (x > y) x else y
   }
 ```
-This function will return an value of the type Double. but note the absence of the `return` statement.
+This function will return an value of the type Double.
+But note the absence of the `return` statement.
 In scala it is not required
-to write down the return statement but instead you can write the logic and let it return the value of that logic
+to write down the return statement but instead you can write down the logic and let it return the value of that logic
 one more example:
 ```Scala
 def lowest(x: Double, y: Double): Double = {